 The iOptron SkyGuider Pro

 As you may already know, the SkyGuider’s job is to accurately track the apparent motion of the night sky for long-exposure astrophotography.
 It’s RA (right-ascension) motor slowly rotates at sidereal rate to match the skies movement – very simple, yet vital for deep sky imaging.

 This lithium-ion battery-powered camera mount was designed for portable astrophotography with a camera lens or small telescope riding on top.
 This setup usually consists of a DSLR camera and lens, but I’ve seen some incredible little setups using dedicated astronomy cameras, and telescopes as big as the William Optics Z73 mounted (with a 50mm guide scope)!

 It can handle up to 14 lbs of gear, which means that small refractor telescopes like the William Optics RedCat 51 are no problem for the SkyGuider Pro.
 I’ll attach my newly acquired Canon EOS 60Da to the RedCat, with a dual-bandpass narrowband filter inside (2″ Optolong L-eNhance)

 I have used the iOptron SkyGuider Pro with the RedCat 51 extensively.
-I’ve traveled to Costa Rica with this setup in my carry-on bag, and set the rig up in 3-feet of snow in the backyard.
-No matter what the weather conditions or surrounding scenery was, the SkyGuider and RedCat 51 combo have given me some of the most memorable astrophotography imaging sessions of my life.
+I’ve traveled to Costa Rica with this setup in my carry-on bag and set the rig up in 3-feet of snow in the backyard.
+No matter what the weather conditions or surrounding scenery were, the SkyGuider and RedCat 51 combo have given me some of the most memorable astrophotography imaging sessions of my life.